catalyst-cooperative/pudl/docs/dev/testing.rst

 Custom PUDL pytest flags
 ^^^^^^^^^^^^^^^^^^^^^^^^
 We have defined several custom flags to control pytest's behavior when running the PUDL tests.
+They are mostly intended for use internally, to specify the behavior we want in the high level Tox test environments.

 You can always check to see what custom flags exist by running ``pytest --help`` and looking at the ``custom options`` section:

 .. code-block:: console